 Milam County’s natural beauty hasn’t changed much, and some of Cameron’s loveliest vistas and best activities are found inside one of six city parks.
-Explore scenic hiking and biking trails, go for a swim, enjoy a picnic, or play a pick-up game of basketball or sand volleyball at Wilson-Ledbetter Park and City Pool Park.
-Cameron is also one of the gateways to El Camino Real de los Tejas National Historic Trail, a famous 17th-century Spanish route now designated as a National Historic Trail.
-Some of the most fun you can have here takes place under the open sky at Yoe Field, as you cheer your heart out for the Cameron high school football team.
+Explore scenic hiking and biking trails, go for a swim in the City Pool Park, or enjoy a picnic and bird watching on the 25 acres of Wilson-Ledbetter Park!
+Cameron is also one of the gateways to the El Camino Real de los Tejas National Historic Trail, a famous 17th-century Spanish route now designated as a National Historic Trail.
+Recently, 7 new sites along the trail in Milam County were designated and submitted to the National Registry of Historic Places!

 © 2016 TourTexas.com / AJR Media Group